Imperial Valley Irrigated Lands Coalition

 -

-Sell directly i.e., farmer markets or direct to consumer
+Sell directly i.e., farmer markets or direct-to-consumer